Dedication of the Bacolod Philippines Temple

 A temple for Bacolod, Philippines, was announced by President Russell M. Nelson on Oct.
 5, 2019.
 Roughly two years later, on Dec.
 11, 2021, a groundbreaking ceremony was held for the Bacolod Philippines Temple, where Elder Taniela B. Wakolo presided.

-After a public open house from April 16 to May 2, 2026, the Bacolod Philippines Temple will be dedicated May 31, 2026, by Elder Neil L. Andersen of the Quorum of the Twelve Apostles.
+After a public open house from April 16 to May 2, 2026, the Bacolod Philippines Temple was dedicated May 31, 2026, by Elder Neil L. Andersen of the Quorum of the Twelve Apostles.

 Architecture and Design of the Bacolod Philippines Temple